Betoken/Whitepaper/BetokenWhitepaper.md

 Zefram is the cofounder and lead developer of Betoken.
 He currently studies Computer Science at UC San Diego.
 He is passionate about crypto-economics and mechanism design.

+#### Owen Shen

+Owen is a Computer Science student at UC San Diego.
+He's interested in furthering the study of human decision-making as well as reducing potential harm from catastrophic risks.

 #### Surya Krishnan

-Surya is the cofounder and incentive researcher of Betoken.
+Surya is the cofounder and frontend developer of Betoken.
+Currently, he studies computer science at UC San Diego and Surya's goal is to build technology that enables people to realize their ideas.

 #### Guillaume Palayer